Skip to Content

 If you want to add some shiny celestine, also called celestite, to your collection, Kentucky has more than enough for any rockhound!

-Celestine from Kentucky displays light blue or white colors, and it often takes on geode-like formations.
+Celestine from Kentucky displays light blue or white colors and often takes on geode-like formations.
 Luckily, it’s easy for rockhounds to find celestine in Kentucky since it’s abundant all over the state.

 16 Most Common Types of Crystals You Can Find in Geodes